 Now if the plant they hitch a ride with ends up inside a warm environment (like in a heated home), blind snakes can survive and many times remain hidden and out of sight.
 This is because they forage for food mostly at night and will eat anything from termites to ants to roaches.

-After applying the granules to the ground, flower beds, flower pots and other suspected areas with activity, spray over the top with the liquid form.
+Mix 2 oz per gallon of water and expect to get about 500-750 sq/ft of coverage depending on what you’re spraying.
+For example, the side of the home will not need as much as a mulch pile with thick wood chips or tree bark.areas with activity, spray over the top with the liquid form.
 A quart will cover up to 125 sq/ft and like the granules, should remain active for up to 30 days.